 In this blog post, you will discover three strategies that you can use when you are facing a loss of motivation and you want to regain the energy to learn!
-We will talk about key motivation, goals, and rewards!
+We will talk about key motivation and goals!

 Why motivation is important when learning a language?

 Motivation is the energy to learn, like diesel for the car.

 Losing your motivation is like running out of gas, running out of learning.

 Lack of motivation makes learning ineffective or laborious.

 It is very important to take care of this aspect because the more motivated you are, the more you will learn.

 Being motivated allows you to reach your goals faster and more efficiently.

 How can you keep your motivation throughout the learning process?

 What to do when you have no motivation?